 Are We Facing a Voice Search Explosion?

-Yet, before bringing pros or cons on this statement, let’s take a look at some voice search stats.
+Yet, before bringing pros or cons on this statement, let’s take a look at some voice search query stats.

 - Voice search may naturally be facing a growth, yet this doesn’t mean that desktop searches are dead.
 It’s very likely that the total volume of search will increase overall.